bongohead/gradient.js/README.md

 # Examples

 ### Example 1: 2-color gradient with stops at 0 to 100

-First create a gradient map variable.
+First create a gradient map variable using the function `gradient.create(arrayOfStops,arrayofColors,inputColorType)`.

-**The first parameter of gradient.create() should be the array of values, the second parameter the array of colors, and the third parameter the format of the colors of the previous parameter.
-Possible values for the third parameter include 'hex', 'rgb', and 'rgba'.**
+**The first parameter of `gradient.create()` should be the array of values which correspond to color stops.
+These should be in increasing order including any negative values e.g. `[-10,-5,.5,100,200]`.
+The second parameter is the array of colors assigned to each stop.
+The third parameter the format of the colors given in the previous parameter.
+Possible values include 'hex', 'htmlcolor', 'rgb', and 'rgba'.**

 ```javascript
 var grMap = gradient.create(
   [0,100],